WhatsApp Template Category Guide: How to Keep Your Templates in the “Utility” Category

 -

-✅ 6.
-Keep the template single-purpose

-One message = one transactional update.

 ✅ 7.
+Keep the message single-purpose

+One template = one transactional objective.

-Re-check the assigned category after approval
+✅ 8.
+Re-check the category after approval

 If Your Template Is Re-Categorized as Marketing